UC Davis Researchers Release Alarming Findings On Wildfire Smoke Impacting Healthy Lungs

 Haczku says participants didn’t show any symptoms or require any hospital visits and yet the study indicates repeated exposure to wildfire smoke -can definitely lead to disease development, including asthma or COPD.
 She hopes the findings alert authorities to make changes to protect people from wildfire smoke.

-“This is what the study’s aimed at, to alert those who could actually have the power to be able to do something,” said Haczku.MORE NEWS: Ice Skaters Fall Through Ice At Stampede Meadows Reservoir Near Truckee, One Found Dead
+“This is what the study’s aimed at, to alert those who could actually have the power to be able to do something,” said Haczku.MORE NEWS: 'Just Really Appreciate It': Family Searches For Good Samaritan Who Stopped Fire

 As wildfire smoke becomes a bigger health problem every year, researchers hope their scientific findings alert lawmakers, fire officials, and environmental experts and prompt better mitigation efforts.